JohnAnderson777/Notes/computer-science.md

 referential integrity - when tables linked, attribute not deleted from one table

-relational database - collection of tables - shared attributes Normalisation - process for best possible design for database
+relational database - collection of tables - shared attributes - each entity has own table, linked by keys Normalisation - process for best possible design for database
  - no data duplicated
  - data consistent - automatic consequence of no duplicates